ddimaria/wmcp/wmcp-361/README.md

 #### Expense Ratios and Shares

-The **Expense Ratio** aggregates fees and expenses related with managing a fund.
-These fees must be subtracting from gross returns to calculate the net investor return.
+The **Expense Ratio** aggregates fees and expenses related to managing a fund.
+These fees must be subtracted from gross returns to calculate the net investor return.
 A fund with an annual gross return of 11% and an expense ratio of 1%, has a net investor return of 10%.
 12b-1 fees are included in the expense ratio.
 Expense ratios are the strongest predictor of mutual fund performance.

 A **basis point** is one-onehundredth of a percent.
 1% expense ratio = 100 basis points.